It currently costs $200 to file a judicial review. There may be additional fees for any other court applications you might need to do.

 This is a blank requisition for fee waiver that you can download and fill in: Blank Requisition for Fee Waiver

-This is a sample requisition for fee waiver that you can look at as an example: Sample Requisition for Fee Waiver
+This is an example requisition for fee waiver that you can use as a guide: Example Requisition for Fee Waiver

 This is a blank order to waive fees that you can download and fill in: Blank Order to Waive Fees

-This is a sample order to waive fees that you can look at as an example: Sample Order to Waive Fees
+This is an example order to waive fees that you can use as a guide: Example Order to Waive Fees